Electrical, Heating & Cooling: Household Safety Checklist

 Heating & Cooling Elements

 - Are all radiators and baseboard heaters covered with childproof screens if necessary?

 - Have gas fireplaces been secured with a valve cover or key?

 - Do all working fireplaces have a screen and other barriers in place when in use?

 - Are all electric space heaters at least 3 feet (91 centimeters) from beds, curtains, or anything flammable?

 Emergency Equipment & Numbers

-- Have you placed a list of emergency phone numbers near each phone in your home?
+- Do you have a list of emergency phone numbers on your cellphone and near each phone in your home?